Skip to content

 This transformation is caused by the denaturation of heat-sensitive proteins in an egg where protein strands unfold and detangle in a reaction caused by heat from the stove.

-This means that to cook eggs, you need a surface that is a very good conductor of heat, a surface that will not react with the egg proteins to stick, and a smooth surface that will let any food items be cooked evenly on it hence prevent sticking.
+This means that to cook eggs, you need a surface that is a very good conductor of heat, a surface that will not react with the egg proteins to stick, and a smooth surface that will let any food items be cooked evenly on it hence preventing sticking.
 An enameled cast iron is none of these things.

 Enamel Does Not Equal Non-Stick